I-Al-Istannen/Lighthouse/README.md

 ```
 </details>

-You also need to ensure you label all your containers with `lighthouse.base`,
+You also need to ensure you label all your derived containers with
-e.g. `lighthouse.base=nginx:stable`.
+`lighthouse.base`, e.g. `lighthouse.base=nginx:stable`.
+If you are running a container unchanged (e.g. `docker run nginx:stable`) you
+don't need to do anything, unless you set **Lighthouse** to opt-in.

 ## How it works